Now with CME and SA credits!!

 Faculty and Topics

-- Gregory York, MD Head and Neck Trauma, Thoracic Trauma, Cardiopulmonary Resuscitation Principles, Fluids, Electrolytes and Acid-Base, Oxygen Transport and Ventilators Management, Renal Physiology and Chronic Renal Failure, SIRS, MODS and Sepsis Standard of Care, Questions and Answers
+- Gregory York, MD Associate Professor of Surgery San Antonio Military Medical Center - Head and Neck Trauma, Thoracic Trauma, Cardiopulmonary Resuscitation Principles, Fluids, Electrolytes and Acid-Base, Oxygen Transport and Ventilators Management, Renal Physiology and Chronic Renal Failure, SIRS, MODS and Sepsis Standard of Care, Questions, and Answers

-- Phillip Zaret, MD Bleeding and Coagulation, Infectious Disease and Antibiotics, Toxins and Antidotes
+- Phillip Zaret, MD Associate Professor of Surgery The Chicago Medical School - Bleeding and Coagulation, Infectious Disease and Antibiotics, Toxins and Antidotes

-- Philip Corvo, MD ARDS and Respiratory Failure, Hemodynamic Assessment, Metabolism and Nutrition, Neurosurgical Critical Care
+- Philip Corvo, MD Chairman of Surgery Director of Surgical Critical Care St Mary’s Hospital, Waterbury Connecticut - ARDS and Respiratory Failure, Hemodynamic Assessment, Metabolism and Nutrition, Neurosurgical Critical Care

-- Raymon Grogan, MD Endocrine Emergencies, Acute Abdomen, Gastrointestinal Bleeding & Intra-Abdominal Problems in the ICU, Questions and Answers
+The University of Chicago - Endocrine Emergencies, Acute Abdomen, Gastrointestinal Bleeding & Intra-Abdominal Problems in the ICU, Questions, and Answers

-- Ahmed Mahmoud, MD Adult and Pediatric Transplant Patients, Acute Cardiac Surgery Patients, Oncologic Emergencies and Tumor Lysis, Special Surgical Complications, Anesthetic Complications and Pain Management, Pediatric Trauma and Critical Care,
+- Ahmed Mahmoud, MD Clinical Associate Professor of Surgery University of California, Davis - Adult and Pediatric Transplant Patients, Acute Cardiac Surgery Patients, Oncologic Emergencies and Tumor Lysis, Special Surgical Complications, Anesthetic Complications and Pain Management, Pediatric Trauma and Critical Care,

 - Philip Corvo, MD